zer0k-z/cs2-movement-issues/readme.md

 Holding space while doing airstrafing movement when the player is on water will let the player accelerate to more than 200u/s (normal water speed) as they cycle between air movement and water movement.
 This is not possible in CS2, as the player do not pop up in the air at all.
 See [this video](https://youtu.be/j4eTynAWGjw?si=PzAcInhTVne9gmo1&t=55) for example of waterstrafing.

 ## exec_async exploit
 `exec_async` executed before the player ever join any server will let players create async console calls whenever they want to and they will be queued across sessions despite `sv_cheats` being 0 on those sessions.
 This can be use to create desubticked inputs, as these commands are not bound to keys, and also "legit" movement recording scripts.
+See "ak47" directory for automated AK47 recoil mouse movement.

 ## yaw/pitch exploit
 With a low enough polling rate, binding mouse_x/mouse_y can be used to run chains of aliases.
 This can be made into movement recording scripts as well.